 There are three main options for sharing locators from ArcGIS Pro:

 - You can share a locator from ArcGIS Pro to an ArcGIS Enterprise portal as a hosted service.
-Users will be able to access the locator from your portal if the hosted service has been shared with them.
+Users can access the locator from your portal if the hosted service has been shared with them.
 This requires an ArcGIS GIS Server site federated with the portal.

 - From ArcGIS Pro starting at version 2.4, you can publish a locator as a geocode service directly to ArcGIS Server sites at versions 10.6 and later.
 This does not require that the server be federated with a portal.